nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 After you type in the file names, type `ctrl-x ctrl-s` to save and `ctrl-x ctrl-c` to exit.

-First run the `Kmer_FreqHA` command, which is part of the `SOAPdenovo2` package.
+First run the `KmerFreqHA` command, which is part of the `SOAPdenovo2` package.
 Check the commands usage page to figure out how to set the `-L` option.
 Replace the prefix with something memorable, like "corrected":